- After Diagnosis: A Guidefor Patients and Families

 - What if I miss a treatment?

-- What kind of changes will I need to make in my work, family life, and leisure time?
+- What kind of changes will I need to make in my work, family life, sex life, and leisure time?

 - What are the names of the drugs I will take?
 What are they for?

-- What other drugs or treatments might I have?
+- What other drugs or treatments will I need?

 - Why do I need blood tests, and how often will I need them?